 The Japanese do New Year’s Eve a little bit different.
 Locals partake in hatsumode, which is the first visit of the new year to shrines and temples.
 Temple bells will be ringing and food stalls will be set up at most of the city’s popular shrines, including Meiji Shrine and Sensoji Temple.

 If it’s bright lights and the big city that you’re after, head to the Shibuya crossing for the midnight countdown or find a spot along Tokyo Bay for the annual fireworks display.

-Contrary to its namesake, the City of Lights isn’t known for its firework displays, although you will find those too.
+Contrary to its namesake, the City of Lights isn’t known for its fireworks displays, although you will find those too.

 In fact, up until a few years ago, it didn’t have any official New Year’s Eve events, but that hasn’t stopped Paris from being a popular spot for tourists.

-The Champs Elysées has recently become the place to ring in the new year, with crowds celebrating on the famous Parisian street near the Arc de Triomphe.
+The Champs Elysées has become the place to ring in the new year, with crowds celebrating on the famous Parisian street near the Arc de Triumph.

-If you’re looking for a bit more glitz, the Eiffel Tower dazzles its lights at the stroke of midnight, which can be watched up close or from vantage points around the city.
+If you’re looking for a bit more glitz, the Eiffel Tower dazzles in lights at the stroke of midnight, which can be seen up close or from vantage points around the city.